Hochschule für bildende Künste Hamburg: The mural Die ewige Welle by Willy von Beckerath

+The mural Die ewige Welle ('The Eternal Wave') in the auditorium is considered the major work of Willy von Beckerath.
+Consisting of eight sections, it symbolically depicts the rise and fall of a cultural era.
+The mural was created between 1911 and 1918.
+Around 2009, it was restored in several stages to recover its original colour scheme.

+To mark the centenary of the HFBK building in 2013, the ceiling and wall paintings in the auditorium were also uncovered and restored, while the ornate parquet floor was renovated.
+As a result, the auditorium can once again be experienced as a unified large-scale work of art.

+Public events

+Many events at HFBK are open to the public.[1]
+In addition to regular symposia, lectures, performance nights and film screenings, the university hosts three major annual exhibitions: the Graduate Exhibition, held in early July; the Annual Exhibition, presenting work produced by students during the academic year and held in February; and the Hiscox Art Prize Exhibition, which takes place in October to mark the beginning of the academic year.

+Throughout the semester, exhibitions presented in HFBK’s gallery, which is curated by changing teams of students, as well as the regular Tuesday evening exhibition series Folgendes, provide opportunities for artistic exchange both within the university and with the wider public.

 Protests (2007)

 In July 2007, a scandal occurred when the university administration under Martin Köttering came under political pressure to expel students for having protested newly introduced tuition fees.
 Joerg Draeger and the Hamburg Senate, dominated by the Christian Democratic Union (CDU) demanded expulsion of more than half of the art students for having taken part in a tuition boycott.
 The scandal gained nationwide press coverage.
 In June 2008, about 680 students were enrolled at HFBK Hamburg.

 Memorials

 Two stolpersteine – memorials to victims of Nazism – were laid for two faculty members in 2009 by then president of HFBK Peter Hess and members of the Hamburg-Walddörfer Lions Club.
 The stolpersteine were laid for Friedrich Adler, who taught at the Kunstgewerbeschule from 1907 until his forced retirement in 1933, who was killed in Auschwitz in 1942, and Hugo Meier-Thur, who taught from 1910 to 1943, was killed at Fuhlsbüttel concentration camp in 1943.